 Envelope Performance Inputs (such as Wall, and Roof U-values)

 Building Energy Management System

 Exhaust Recirc. %

 Why consider TEDI at all?

 As opposed to EUI, TEDI only considers the design aspects that limited the overall demand for heating in a building.
-By targeting low TEDI, designers focus on passive solutions like good insulation, air tightness and beneficial sun angles that help reduce energy use directly.
-Looking at these passive design aspects are always the first step in high performance design.
+By targeting low TEDI, designers focus on passive solutions like good insulation, air tightness, and beneficial sun angles that help reduce energy use directly.
+Looking at these passive design aspects is always the first step in a high-performing design.